 |Amelia F. Drake, MD||Carlton J. Zdanski, MD||Austin S. Rose, MD|

-The Division of Pediatric Otolaryngology includes three fellowship-trained pediatric Otolaryngologists: Amelia F. Drake, MD; Carlton J. Zdanski, MD; and Austin S. Rose, MD.
+The Division of Pediatric Otolaryngology includes four fellowship-trained pediatric Otolaryngologists: Amelia F. Drake, MD; Carlton J. Zdanski, MD; Austin S. Rose, MD; and Lauren A. Kilpatrick, MD.
 Together, they share the effort of caring for infants and children with problems relating to the ears, nose and throat.
 They see patients in the UNC ENT Clinic in the North Carolina Neurosciences Hospital, as well as at the UNC ENT at Carolina Pointe office.
 In addition, over 2000 operative cases are performed each year in pediatric otolaryngology at the Children’s Hospital OR and the outpatient Ambulatory Care Center OR.

 Many children presenting to UNC have complicated medical problems and multi-system diseases that require the careful coordination of physicians and specialists in a number of different disciplines.
 For this reason, our work in Pediatric Otolaryngology is often carried out in conjunction with other providers in the fields of Pediatric Pulmonary Medicine, Pediatric Anesthesia, Pediatric Gastrointestinal Medicine and Pediatric Hematology-Oncology, as well as Pediatric Speech & Language Pathology and Audiology.
 Over the last few years, the North Carolina Children’s Airway Center, led by Dr. Zdanski, has helped to better organize and facilitate this coordination of care.
 In a similar manner, the UNC Craniofacial Clinic, led by Dr. Drake and housed in the Dental School, has helped to coordinate the care of patients with cleft lip and palate and other craniofacial disorders from the entire Southeast United States, and as far away as Switzerland, for many years.